server-os/server-image/man/usr/share/man/man8/sysinfo.8.md

 ## DESCRIPTION

-The sysinfo tool allows you to gather several pieces of information about a SmartOS host in one place.
+The sysinfo tool allows you to gather several pieces of information about a ServerOS host in one place.
 With no arguments system info is written to stdout as a JSON object.

 As some of the data can take some time to gather and most does not change after